ferasn/notes2/IIB/Side_Notes_On_IIB_Dev_10.md

 Message Parsing:
 ===============

+* Parse timing and validation:
+    - Message Validation:
+        a.
+"None": The default value.
+No validation is performed.
+        b.
+"Content", "Content and Value" : are the same for SOAP, DFDL, and XMLNSC domains.
+It makes a difference for MRM domain.
+        c.
+"Inherit" : available in some nodes other than input nodes.
+It inherites the validation properties of the input message.
+    - Parse Timing:
+        a.
+"On Demand": (partial parsing) message is parsed as elements of the message are accessed.
+Also, validation is done the same way.
+        b.
+"Immediate", "Complete": are the same for all domains except MRM.
+The whole message is parsed and validated (if validation is not "None").

+* Validation Failure actions:
+    - Exception: The default value.
+An exception is thrown on the first validation failure encountered.
+The resulting exception list is shown below.
+The failure is also logged in the user trace if you have asked for user tracing of the message flow, and validation stops.
+Use this setting if you want processing of the message to halt as soon as a failure is encountered.
+    - Exception List : it does not stop at first validation excpetion but continues until current parsing is completed and generates a list of all validation exceptions and processing stops.
+Each failure is also logged in the user trace if you have asked for user tracing of the message flow.
+This property is affected by the Parse Timing property; when "On Demand" parsing is selected the current parsing operation parses only a portion of an input message, so only the validation failures in that portion of the message are reported.
+    - User Trace: Logs all validation failures to the user trace, even if you have not asked for user tracing of the message flow.
+Use this setting if you want processing of the message to continue regardless of validation failures.
+    - Local Error Log: Logs all validation failures to the error log (for example, syslog on Unix or the Event Log on Windows).
+Use this setting if you want processing of the message to continue regardless of validation failures.

+* Every message carries with it two meta-data:
+  1. Parsing properties: The type of the parser (XMLNSC, DFDL, JSON, ..etc) and parser timing ( On Demand, Immeidate, Complete) .
+  2. Validation properties: Type of validation (None, Content, Content and Value) and validation failure actions.

 * Input Nodes:
-    - input node does not parse the message but set parser properties of the message if parse timing is "on-demand". when the message nodes are accessed and referenced later in the flow, the message is parsed up to the point needed to access the referenced message nodes.
+    - "on-demand" parsing: input node does not parse the message but set parser properties for the message.
+When the message elements are accessed and referenced later in the flow, the message is parsed up to the point needed to access the referenced message elements.
 With "on-demand" parsing, the message propagtes from input node in its bitstream form unparsed.
+Also, input node sets the validation properties for the message if validation is specified (not "None").
+Validation is performed "On-Demand" as parsing is taking place.
+So, in this case, validation errors can be generated later in the flow as elements are accessed.
+This also has implications that validation errors might never be detected if a portion of the message is never parse.
     - However, if parse timing is set other than "on-demand", the parser properties are set and the message is parsed to build the logical message tree.
+Also, validation properties are set for the message and validation is performed if specified (not "None").
     - Example Test Scenario:
         1. Create a message flow with two nodes: "MQInput" and "MQOutput"
         2. Connect "out" terminal of "MQInput" to "in" terminal of "MQOutput".